Darkjrcy/IDEAS/README.md

-# CRADA-architecture
-CRADA ARL-ERAU architecture

-# IDEAS
-Ideas to see how Github works before submiting

 # Adding a city to Gazebo
 ## 1. Generate the 3D model of the city
 There are several ways to generate cities inside Gazebo from OpenStreetMaps (OSM).
 Here is a simpler and fast way to generate these cities into a Gazebo world, to use them for simulations.
 The first step to add the OSM file into the Gazebo world, is to generate the city 3D model using blender (Steps: https://www.youtube.com/watch?v=ZsLMt3Ka8UA&t=700s)